When this article matters

 - Don't share it with your accountant for "easier client invoices" — use invite your tax advisor instead, which has its own audit trail.

-Layer 2 — sender authentication (SPF + DKIM)
+Layer 2 — sender authentication (SPF or DKIM)

-Even if your address leaks, an attacker can't easily spoof a sender.
+Even if the address leaks, an attacker can't easily fake a sender.
 Every inbound email is verified:

-- SPF (Sender Policy Framework) — checks whether the sending server is authorised to send mail for the claimed sender domain.
-Forwarded mail breaks SPF (the forwarder isn't on the original sender's SPF allow-list), which is why we don't require SPF to pass.
+- SPF checks whether the sending server is authorised for the claimed sender domain.
+Forwarding legitimately breaks SPF (the forwarder isn't on the original sender's allow-list), which is why we don't require SPF alone.

-- DKIM (DomainKeys Identified Mail) — a cryptographic signature added by the original sending server.
-Forwarding usually preserves DKIM intact.
+- DKIM is a cryptographic signature from the original sending server, and forwarding usually preserves it.
 We require either SPF or DKIM to pass.

-A spoofed sender — someone trying to send From: [email protected] from a random server they control — typically fails both SPF and DKIM, because they don't have Hetzner's DKIM signing keys and they're not on Hetzner's SPF allow-list.
-The message is rejected at our inbound webhook before it ever enters your account; the rejection is logged as email.inbound_rejected_auth in your audit log, with the actual sender IP and the failure reason.
+A spoofed sender — someone sending From: [email protected] from a server they control — typically fails both, because they have neither Hetzner's DKIM keys nor a place on Hetzner's SPF list.
+The message is rejected before it enters your account, and the rejection is logged.

 What we keep, what we discard